dvsa/cvs-svc-technical-records/README.md

               sources: [./path/to/resource.json]
 ```

+Please request the relevant credentials to be added locally to the `~/.aws/credentials` file.

 ### Testing
 In order to test, you need to run the following:
 - `npm run test` for unit tests